 Dining and Shopping in the Heights

 The Heights doesn't have the fine dining that you can find in nearby Hillcrest, but you will find some good restaurants like Cheers and Fantastic China here.
-ZaZa's Pizza and Salad and Heights Taco and Tamale are local favorites.
+ZaZa's Pizza and Salad, Heights Taco, and Tamale are local favorites.

 You'll find lots of unique boutiques and shops in the area and in nearby Hillcrest.
-Some of my faves include Boswell Mourot Fine Art , Cobblestone & Vine, Eggshells Kitchen Company, Go!
+Some of our faves include Boswell Mourot Fine Art, Cobblestone & Vine, Eggshells Kitchen Company, Go!
 Running, The Painted Pig and Wild Birds Unlimited.

 The Little Rock Country Club can be found in the Heights.
 You'll also find offices for the Arkansas Symphony and the Diocese of the Catholic Church in this neighborhood.

 The closest hotels are the La Quinta Inn Little Rock at Rodney Parham Rd and the Economy Inn at 4000 W Markham St, 501-664-0950.

 More About The Heights

 The Heights is part of "The Pulaski Heights" development that includes Hillcrest and the Heights.